saiakarsh193/chessmen-online/README.md

 # Chessmen-Online

-Multiplayer chess that two players can play over LAN.
-Supports both CLI based and [Avour](https://github.com/saiakarsh193/avour) GUI based gameplay.
+Chessmen Online is a multiplayer chess platform where two players can play each other over a LAN.
+It supports both CLI based and [Avour](https://github.com/saiakarsh193/avour) GUI based gameplay.
 Use CLI for simple old-school terminal based interface.
 Use GUI for a more modern interactive interface.
 Checkout [git submodule](https://github.blog/open-source/git/working-with-submodules/) for more info on recursive cloning.

 > The sprites and GUI were taken and inspired by [chess.com](https://www.chess.com/).